 The CCG engaged with patients of North Colchester Healthcare Centre in Summer 2018.

 During August the CCG sought views from local people on the services they receive at Epping Close, Frinton Road and Green Elms GP practices in Clacton.
-The contract for services provided at these practices is due to expire on the 1st April 2018 and the CCG wanted to find out people’s views on the way these services are currently provided.
+The contract for services provided at these practices was due to expire on the 1st April 2018 and the CCG wanted to find out people’s views on the way the services were being provided.

 We recently held an engagement period for our urgent care services.
 You can find reports on this engagement and more about the outcome on the Urgent Care and the new Minor Injury Service page.
 Read the You Said, We Did Report here.

 The CCG conducted its Big Care Debate 2 between the end of January and 30 April 2016, engaging widely with local communities in order to find out peoples’ views on their experiences of accessing services.

 The CCG decided not to progress further with proposals for this.

 North East Essex (NEECCG) and Mid Essex (MECCG) Clinical Commissioning Groups ran a period of public engagement on the review of the Vision Training Clinic from the 6th May 2016 to the 13th June 2016.

 Following the Big Care Debate 2, Neurology was identified as a priority area one of the priority area as the CCG recognised that it could make a real positive impact on patient lives and their ability to self-manage and care.